 - holders of visa who have been granted an exemption;

-- passengers with valid transit visa, issued by New Zealand;
+- holders of a visitor visa issued by New Zealand;

 Auckland (AKL) is the only airport opened for transit at the moment.
 The maximum length of stopover is 24 hours.